Layout-List/layout-list/SECURITY.md

 ## Reporting a Vulnerability

-You can Report vulnerabilities through the
+You can report vulnerabilities through the
 [discord server](https://discord.gg/shittylist) or by DM'ing Raily (iRaily#1230), BlueStone (Bluestone.#1449), Electro (Electro#0457) or
 Prometheus(Prometheus#9463).
 Responses to vulnerability reports usually take